pulumi/pulumi-hugo/themes/default/content/blog/announcing-per-user-pricing-and-unlimited-stacks-for-teams/index.md

 {{% notes %}}
 We have updated our pricing structure in response to user feedback and the information in this blog post is no longer accurate.
-Please visit our [Pricing Page]({{< relref "/pricing" >}}) for the most update to date information about pricing.
+Please visit our [Pricing Page]({{< relref "/pricing" >}}) for the most up-to-date information about pricing.
 {{% /notes %}}

 Since launching last year, thousands of users and hundreds of